By Robert L. Warner, Managing Director – The Pilot Program, Johnson Financial Group

-This article is part of a continuing series of articles about retirement planning for active airline pilots.
+This article is part of a continuing series of articles about retirement planning.

 Your 401(k) plan may be one of your largest assets, so how you manage it is critical to the success of your overall retirement plan.
 Rather than considering your 401(k) in isolation, think about it as part of your whole retirement plan.